AdamCala/symfony-posts-api/Readme.md

 ## Description

-A simple application that gets posts and users from a placeholder json api It merges posts and users into a single entity and server it at /api/posts endpoint
+A simple application that gets posts and users from a placeholder json api.
+It merges posts and users into a single entity and serves it at /api/posts endpoint

 It is composed by 3 containers: